Newtown High School of the Performing Arts

 • You will not need to prepare any material for the Vocal Audition as you will be taught a song and perform it in small groups and/or individually.

-• You will need to prepare a 2 minute piece of music in a scale of their choice.
+• You will need to prepare a 2 minute piece of music of your choice

-• Wind and Brass auditions will require you to attempt a short unprepared sight-reading.
+• Wind and Brass auditions will require you to attempt a short unprepared sight-reading excerpt.

 • You are required to prepare a short piece in the style of your choice.